tivereidoro/darey-react/README.md

 ## Objective:

-The goal of this project is to build a simple Click Counter application using React, with increase and decrease buttons.
+The goal of this project is to build a functional reusable React component that fetches data from an API and displays a list of items from the fetched data.